 If you live on a budget as a homesteader, you need to be energy efficient

-Driving an old clunker that consumes gas like there’s no tomorrow is not a good money saving strategy and you need a vehicle that will save money on fuel.
+Driving an old clunker that consumes gas like there’s no tomorrow is not a good money saving strategy.
+You need a vehicle that will save you money on fuel.
 Even so, you need to be careful and add up the differences in miles per gallon savings versus the cost of the newer vehicles.
 You might find it cheaper to drive the old car if you can’t afford a more fuel efficient one.

 Replacing incandescent lights with low-watt fluorescents or LEDs is recommended and it really helps in the long run.
-Leaving the lights on when you’re not using them is a money wasting habit and you should get rid of it.
+Leaving the lights on when you’re not using them is a money wasting habit.
+You should train yourself to get rid of it.
 For outside areas, you should use motion-sensitive lighting rather than leaving a watch light on all night.
-Personal savings can range from a few dollars to more than $100 per month, but the big difference is seen as these savings add up over time.
+Personal savings can range from a few dollars to more than $100 per month.
+However, the big difference is seen as these savings add up over time.

 Saving money on phone and internet

 If you plan to live on a budget as a homesteader learn to cut on the “deals and extras” the phone company sells you.
 Call waiting, caller ID or unlimited long distance are all options that you could live without.
 Getting cell phones for everyone just to take advantage of the “family plan offer” is nothing more than a trick to get you hooked on the new technology.
 Do you really need to “save money” and sign a contract just to buy your kids some expensive toys?
 Internet access is crucial in these modern times.
 It helps people stay connected even if they are living in remote areas.
 However, internet providers have different plans and you need to make sure you get the one suited for your budget, not the one that makes the salesman the best commission.

 Habits, they rule our world…